 You can specify a time during which repeat events will be ignored.
 For example, you can specify a bouncetime of 500 ms. That means that if you press a button multiple times in under half a second (or maybe the button's a bit loose and registers a click multiple times), subsequent clicks after the first one will be ignored.

 Pins can be set to read input or send output, but not both at once.
-If a pin is set to output, the Pi can either send out 3.3 volts (HIGH), or not (LOW or 0 volts).
+If a pin is set to output, the Pi can either send out 3.3 volts (

 When you should be using a pull down or pull up resistor, but aren't, the status is said to be "floating".
 That is, the pin and any wires connected to it pick up on random radiation and electromagnetic signals from the environment.
 When the circuit is open, it's not HIGH or LOW, but somewhere in between.

 When you have a circuit that connects 3.3v to a GPIO pin, it'll read HIGH when the circuit is closed.
 When it's open, it could read anything.
 You need a "pull down" resistor connecting your circuit to ground, so that it reads LOW when the circuit is open.
 (I'll show this in effect later.)